 Professor Matheson received his B.S. degree from Illinois State University with high honors.
 He received his J.D. degree, cum laude, from Northwestern University School of Law, where he was Editor-in-Chief of the Northwestern University Law Review.
 After completing his J.D. degree, he clerked for Judge Robert A. Sprecher of the United States Court of Appeals for the Seventh Circuit.
 Professor Matheson then practiced with the law firm of Hedlund, Hunter & Lynch (now Latham & Watkins) in Chicago.

 In 1982, he joined the University of Minnesota Law School faculty.
 He serves as Director of the Law School's Corporate Institute.
 Professor Matheson is also a practicing lawyer.
 He serves as Of Counsel to Kaplan, Strangis and Kaplan, P.A., specializing in corporate governance counseling, fiduciary duties, mergers and acquisitions, and securities law matters.
-He is a member of the American Law Institute and is profiled in Who's Who in America and Who's Who in the World.
+He is a member of the American Law Institute.

 Professor Matheson's several books and numerous articles predominantly address business and corporate law issues.
-In 2007, one of Professor Matheson's co-authored articles, "Challenging Delaware's Desirability as a Haven for Incorporation," received the 2007 National Burton Award for Legal Excellence.
-The National Burton Awards Program was created to reward effective legal writing that uses plain, clear language and avoids stilted legalese.
+One of Professor Matheson's co-authored articles, "Challenging Delaware's Desirability as a Haven for Incorporation," received the National Burton Award for Legal Excellence.